The annual canvass to update the Register of Electors

 To check if you are already registered, you can contact the Elections Office:

-When your details will be included on the Electoral Register
+When your details will be included on the Register of Electors

 The following table gives the dates when you will be included on the register of electors depending when we receive your application.